-Written in a question-and-answer format, the confession (i.e. a statement of beliefs) addressed 196 topics on doctrines like the Bible, the Trinity, creation, sin, the covenants, the person and work of Christ, the Church, baptism, and the Lord’s Supper and the Second Coming of Christ.
+Written in a question-and-answer format, the confession (i.e., a statement of beliefs) addressed 196 topics on doctrines like the Bible, the Trinity, creation, sin, the covenants, the person and work of Christ, the Church, baptism, and the Lord’s Supper and the Second Coming of Christ.
 (See the full article Do Presbyterians Believe in the Trinity?)

-The Puritans and church government
+The Puritans and Church Government

-Calvin taught that there are elders who preach and teach and others elders who help rule over the church.
+Calvin taught that there are elders who preach and teach and other elders who help rule over the church.
 Elders in a local church comprise a session.
 Elders in the same geographical location form a presbytery.
 Groups of presbyteries form a synod.
 (Also see Why Don’t Presbyterian Churches Have Altars?)

 Did some Puritans start and attend non-Presbyterian churches?
 Yes.
 While many Puritans were members of Presbyterian churches, not all were.
 Some became part of Congregational churches in which authority resided in the local body, not in a regional presbytery or synod.

 Many historians teach that Puritanism gave rise to Congregationalism.
-A theme of the Puritans’ protest against the Church of England was the illicit concentration of power in the elite hierarchy of the church and Congregationalism addressed this problem by giving power to the membership, not the clergy.
+A theme of the Puritans’ protest against the Church of England was the illicit concentration of power in the elite hierarchy of the church, and Congregationalism addressed this problem by giving power to the membership, not the clergy.
 (Also see Can Presbyterians Take Catholic Communion?)